 This summary does not address all possible tax consequences relating to an investment in Class A common shares.
 In particular it does not cover the U.K. inheritance tax consequences of holding Class A common shares.
 This summary is for general information only and is not intended to be, nor should it be considered to be, legal or tax advice to any particular investor.
 Holders of Class A common shares are strongly urged to consult their tax advisers in connection with the U.K. tax consequences of their investment in Class A common shares.

 U.K. Tax Residence

-We manage our affairs, and intend to continue to manage our affairs, such that we are resident for tax purposes solely in the United Kingdom.
+We intend to continue to centrally manage and control our affairs from the U.K., such that we are resident for tax purposes solely in the U.K.

 U.K. Taxation of Dividends